-The Corporate Manslaughter and Corporate Homicide Act 2007 has effect from 6th April 2008.
-For the first time, companies and organisations can be found guilty of corporate manslaughter and face criminal prosecution as a result of serious management failures resulting in a gross breach of a duty of care.
+The Corporate Manslaughter and Corporate Homicide Act 2007 came into effect on the 6th April 2008.
+For the first time, companies and organisations could be found guilty of corporate manslaughter and face criminal prosecution as a result of serious management failures resulting in a gross breach of a duty of care.

-While the Act is not a health and safety Act, it will mean that health and safety systems and procedures will have to be evaluated to ensure they are taken seriously.
-The Act does not impose new standards.
-It simply introduces a new offence for not complying with current laws, namely health and safety laws.
+While the Act is not one that deals with issues of health and safety, the effect of it is that health and safety systems and procedures have to be evaluated carefully.
+The Act does not impose new standards: it simply introduces a new offence for not complying with current laws - namely health and safety laws.

 What is the offence?

 An organisation will be guilty of an offence if the way in which its activities are managed or organised causes a death, and amounts to a gross breach of a duty of care to the deceased.

 The offence is called corporate manslaughter, or in Scotland, corporate homicide.

 Employees of companies, consumers and other individuals now have protection against corporate negligence.
 The law should gain the attention of companies and organisations, and prompt action to ensure that health and safety obligations are taken seriously.

 The law complements previous, related law under which individuals can be prosecuted for gross negligence, manslaughter and health and safety offences, if there is direct evidence of the business' involvement.
 It is now easier than ever for companies large and small to be prosecuted.

 How should a business react?